OpenCTI-Platform/docs/docs/administration/decay-exclusion-rules.md

 Decay exclusion rules can be configured in the "Settings > Customization > Decay rule" menu.
 This screen contains two tabs: decay rules & decay exclusion rules.

 To create a new decay exclusion rule, click on the decay exclusion rule tab.
-Here you can fnd all your decay exclusion rules.
+Here you can find all your decay exclusion rules.
 You can create a new one by clicking on create.

 ![Decay exclusion rule screen](./assets/decay-exclusion-rule-overview.png)